shirat74/dvipdfm-x/README.md

 https://github.com/adobe-type-tools/cmap-resources

-CMap Resources are basically not required for use with XeTeX.
+Those files are required for supporting pTeX.

 ### SubFont Definition Files

 CJK fonts usually contain several thousand of glyphs.
 For using such fonts with (original) TeX, which can only handle 8-bit encodings, it is necessary to split such large fonts into several subfonts.
 SubFont Definition File (SFD) specify the way how those fonts are split into subfonts.
 Dvipdfmx uses SFD files to convert subfonts back to a single font.

 SFD files are not required for use with TeX variants which can handle multi-byte character encodings such as pTeX, upTeX, XeTeX, and Omega.
 HLaTeX and CJK-LaTeX users are required to have those files to be installed.

-### Adobe Glyph List and ToUnicode Mapping Files
+### Adobe Glyph List and ToUnicode Mapping

 The Adobe Glyph List (AGL) describes correspondence between PostScript glyph names (e.g., AE, Aacute, ...) and it's Unicode character sequences.
 Some features described in the section "Unicode Support" requires this file.

 Dvipdfmx looks for file `glyphlist.txt` when conversion from PostScript glyph names to Unicode sequence is necessary.
 This conversion is done in various situations;
 when creating ToUnicode CMaps for 8-bit encoding fonts, finding glyph descriptions from TrueType/OpenType fonts when the font itself does not provide a mapping from PostScript glyph names to glyph indices (version 2.0 "post" table), and when the encoding `unicode` is specified for Type 1 font.

 The AGL file maintained by Adobe is found at:

 https://github.com/adobe-type-tools/agl-aglfn

 ToUnicode Mapping Files are similar to the Adobe glyph list file but they describe correspondence between CID numbers (instead of glyph names) and Unicode values.
 The content of those files are the same as CMap Resources.
-They are required for when using TrueType fonts (including OpenType fonts with TrueType outline) emulated as CID-keyed fonts.
+They are required when using TrueType fonts (including OpenType fonts with TrueType outline) emulated as CID-keyed fonts.
 They should be installed in the same directory as ordinary CMap files.

 Those files are not required for XeTeX users.